Dr Max Grossmann

 Furthermore, license terms may impose copyleft and/or indications of origin inside your source code.

-4. Provide a link.
-Ideally, mention the URL of the work used.
+5. Provide a link.
+Mention the URL of the work used.
 You can also create a snapshot using the Web Archive and refer to that instead.
-Feel free to do all that in an appendix.
-You can also always just refer to “www.max.pm”, but note that this is not very precise for readers.
+This information can be included in an appendix.
+You can also refer to “www.max.pm”, but note that this is not very precise for readers.

-5. State the version used.
-This can be done in similar fashion to the previous item.
-You can also write something like “downloaded on 2023-05-12”.
+6. State the version used.
+This can be done in a similar fashion to the previous item.
+You can also write something like “downloaded on 2023-05-12.”
+Ideally, refer to a particular Git commit.

-6. Do not imply that I endorse your project.
+7. Do not imply that I endorse your project.
 My works are typically free for everyone to use under very liberal terms.
 By sharing them under irrevocable Free Software license terms, I have lost my right to control their use and spread.
-Use of my works does not imply I performed a background check on the user or that I am best friends with them.
+Use of my works does not imply that I performed a background check on the user or that I endorse them or their work.
 It certainly is not implied that I agree with any result obtained using my work.
-Everyone has the right to use my works, they need to answer only to the license terms (and their Creator).
-Therefore, I ask that your acknowledgment be itself “neutral” and to the standards of the scientific community.
+Everyone has the right to use my works; they need only comply with the license terms (and their Creator).
+Therefore, I ask that your acknowledgment be “neutral” and to the standards of the scientific community.

-8. Do not use my work for illegal purposes, projects that violate the Nuremberg Code or other generally accepted research ethics principles.
+8. Do not use my work for illegal purposes or for projects that violate the Nuremberg Code or other generally accepted research ethics principles.

 9. Inform me of any publication that refers to one of my works.
 Click here to contact me.